ammarshaikh123/Projects-on-Data-Cleaning-and-Manipulation/README.md

 12) [Suicide Analytics](https://github.com/ammarshaikh123/Projects-on-Data-Cleaning-and-Manipulation/blob/master/Suicide%20Analytics.ipynb)

-In this project I used data from the Government of India website regarding the suicide rates and tried to analyse differenet parameters which I have explained in my blog [here]()
+In this project I used data from the Government of India website regarding the suicide rates and tried to analyse differenet parameters which I have explained in my blog [here](https://medium.com/@shaikhammar.7/suicide-analytics-c12f979fc078).
+I have used web scrapping to as well as data manipulation  to bring out the insights for this project

 ### Few snapshots of visualization I have performed in the mentioned projects.